For more information on safely operating visit Workplace operations at COVID-19 alert levels

 If it is a valid complaint, offer your customer a replacement or refund.

 Make your own complaint to the delivery company — or your insurance company — so you’re not left out of pocket.
-If this proves tricky, you may be able to make a claim against the delivery company under the Carriage of Goods Act.
+If this proves tricky, you may be able to make a claim against the delivery company under the Contract and Commercial Law Act, which has replaced the Carriage of Goods Act.

 “In trade” means regularly selling goods or services, or regularly buying to sell on.
 It doesn’t include people who run one-off garage sales or post occasional Trade Me listings.